 Results: The Pool met this requirement by providing both audited and unaudited financial statements within the time required.
 The Pool is not required to report quarterly.
-Enduris Washington received an unqualified opinion on its audited financial statements for FY 2013 from the State Auditor.
+Enduris Washington received an unmodified opinion on its audited financial statements from the State Auditor for FY 2014.